Getting started

 const t = Transform.fromJSON({ position: { x: 0, y: 0, z: 0 } });

-Components are tiny, focused data containers.
-Transform carries position, rotation, and scale.
-Motion carries a velocity vector.
-They don’t contain logic — that lives in systems.
+Transform carries position, rotation, and scale; the Velocity above carries a single velocity vector.
+Components hold no logic of their own — that lives in systems.

 Iterating entities